KenpachiKen1/MarketMentor/docs/developerManual.md

 ##
 In the learning modules section, the frontend uses IFrame to embad webpages like youtube and new articles, this may cause slight glitches and console warnings, simply refresh your page or wait for everything to load correctly.

 ##
+UPDATE: removed iframe entirely, tried it on different devices other than my own, turns out the sources I used did not allow video embedding :/

+##
 No automated tests yet

 ##
-API LIMITS for Alpha Vantage prevents certain stocks from having their daily scatter plot to show, it works for most stocks but ones that break are **AAPL, NFLX, and MSFT** from the testing I have done.
+API LIMITS for Alpha Vantage prevents certain stocks from having their daily scatter plot to show, it works for most stocks but ones that seemed to break are **AAPL, NFLX, and MSFT** from the testing I have done.